pau1a/Transcrypt/main.md

 Transcrypt Essential runs as a set of isolated processes on a single managed host, secured by strict identity and access controls rather than external orchestration.
 Each service performs one function — API, evaluation, reporting, storage — and communicates only through authenticated local interfaces.
 Artefacts such as rulepacks and binaries are signed and verified before use.
 Network segmentation is logical, enforced through policy and service identity, not through container or cluster boundaries.

 The system is designed for reliability through simplicity: fewer moving parts, clear process boundaries, and minimal configuration for the SME user.
 Everything runs under least privilege and produces verifiable audit trails, but the user experiences only a guided workflow at the surface.

+For LLM-assisted evaluations, every assessment stores its full reasoning metadata — ModelVersion, PromptVersion, ParamSet (including temperature/seed), input hashes, output hash, and per-finding rationale snippets — so explanations can be shown to the user and the run can be fully replayed for audit purposes.

 #### Data Ownership and Sovereignty